FadedSetton/Practice-repo/README.md

 If you have completed this activity, review the following challenge with your partner:

-* How do we set up MongoDB Atlas for full-stack deployment?
+* How do we seed an Atlas database with starting data?

 Use [Google](https://www.google.com) or another search engine to research this.